 - The "Paper Water" needs to be eliminated.
+As previously discussed, the failure of the state to quantify the amount of water that is actually available for use in most years along with the failure to bring water allocations to users into alignment with realistic quantities is the major factor driving paper water fallacy.
 The level of water exports for SWP Table A users are unrealistically high and must be brought in line with historic "firm yield" data, as required in the original contracts.
-The long-term water supply reductions forecasted with global climate change add to the urgency of bringing contracted amounts in line with current and future realities and eliminating this "Paper Water." - The Kern Water Bank initially was a public asset.
+The long-term water supply reductions forecasted with global climate change add to the urgency of bringing contracted water allocation amounts in line with current and future realities, thus eliminating these fictitious and unrealistic "Paper Water" allocations. - The Kern Water Bank initially was a public asset.
 It underlies land purchased in the 1980s by the California Department of Water Resources (DWR) for the express purpose of creating a drought emergency water bank for the state's ratepayers.
 It was inappropriately transferred to private interests as a part of the Monterey Amendments.
 It must be returned to the ownership and operational control of DWR and managed per its original purpose: making water available to south of Delta urban water users during drought. - The urban preference must be reinstated.
 California should return to its original doctrine of prioritizing water for rank-and-file ratepayers rather than corporate agriculture. - The pumping of Article 21 (so-called surplus) water is both unnecessary for effective water policy and damaging to the fisheries and ecology of the Bay/Delta estuary.
 This is especially the case during dry years.
 Pumping of Article 21 water should never be permitted during drought.